 Can you withdraw money from your ISA account?

-Learn more about ISA withdrawals, tax benefits, and managing fees across types.
+Learn more about ISA withdrawals, tax benefits and managing fees across different ISA types.

-An ISA is a special type of account that lets you keep more of your money because you don't pay UK Income Tax and Capital Gains Tax on what you earn from it.
+An Individual Savings Account (ISA) is a special type of account that lets you keep more of your money because you don't pay UK Income Tax and Capital Gains Tax on what you earn from it.
 It's a great way to save or invest your money.

 What happens when you take money out of an ISA?

-You can take money out of your ISA any time you like without losing any tax benefits.
+You can take money out of your ISA any time you like without incurring a tax liability.
 But sometimes, the company looking after your ISA might have rules about this or might ask you to pay a fee, so it's best to check first.
 For example, they might have withdrawal limits or require you to give them notice at least 30 days before withdrawal.

 Do you pay tax when you withdraw from an ISA?

 No, you don’t pay tax when you withdraw from an ISA.
-ISAs are made by the government to help you save and invest, so any money you take out of an ISA is tax-efficient, whether you’re taking out a little bit or the whole lot.
+ISAs were introduced by the government to help you save and invest, so any money you take out of an ISA is tax-efficient, whether you’re taking out a little bit or the whole lot.

 Are there any ISA withdrawal charges?